 The Company enters into service level agreements with customers which warrant defined levels of uptime and support response times and permit those customers to receive credits for prepaid amounts in the event that those performance and response levels are not met.
-In the three months ended September 30, 2022 and 2021, the Company has incurred costs to refurbish customer tablets of \$658 and \$617 recorded in cost of platform revenue in the Company's condensed consolidated statement of operations and comprehensive income (loss).
-In connection with the service level agreements, the Company has recorded \$229 and \$724 in accrued liabilities in the condensed consolidated balance sheets for expected repair costs for customer tablets currently in the Company's return merchandise authorization process as of September 30, 2022 and June 30, 2022, respectively.
+In the three and six months ended December 31, 2022, the Company has incurred costs to refurbish customer tablets of \$241 and \$899, respectively, while in the three and six months ended December 31, 2021, the Company incurred costs to refurbish customer tablets of \$1,357 and \$1,974, respectively, recorded in cost of platform revenue in the Company's condensed consolidated statement of operations and comprehensive income (loss).
+In connection with the service level agreements, the Company has recorded \$194 and \$724 in accrued liabilities in the condensed consolidated balance sheets for expected repair costs for customer tablets currently in the Company's return merchandise authorization process as of December 31, 2022 and June 30, 2022, respectively.